adelowo/portfolio/_posts/2017-07-21-roundtripper-go.md

 {% endhighlight %}

 Then the main function where we bootstrap the program.
-We would set a timer to clear out the cache store, so we can make requests to the server, this is enable us view which requests are being served from the cache or the original server.
+We would set a timer to clear out the cache store, so we can make requests to the server, this is to enable us view which requests are being served from the cache or the original server.

 {% highlight go %}